addyyang/addyyang.github.io/README.md

 #### ML Algorithms/Models (supervised only)
 + **Gradient-boosted decision trees** are a popular and effective model for flight delay predictors, and are suitable for our project because of their high accuracy, and ability to provide useful insight on which features contribute heaviest to flight delays \[3\]
-+ If predicting a continuous target variable proves to be too difficult, and/or we decide we want to predict the delay time in intervals, then **hierarchical clustering** would be a good start, to give us an idea of how many buckets are ideal, since we are not sure how small/large the intervals will be for a good balance of accuracy and correctness (eg. 0-10 min delay, or 0-30 min delay?).
++ If predicting a continuous target variable proves to be too difficult, and/or we decide we want to predict the delay time in intervals, then we plan to use **hierarchical clustering** to determine the ideal size and number of intervals to accurately predict delays (e.g. 0-10 min delay, or 0-30 min delay?).

 ### (Potential) Results and Discussion
 ### 3+ Quantitative Metrics
-+ If we persist with a linear regression model, **mean-squared error (MSE)** is a simple but effective way of calculating accuracy.
-Since MSE heavily penalizes incorrectness, it will be challenging to achieve a low MSE value.
++ If we persist with a linear regression model, **mean-squared error (MSE)** is a simple but effective way of calculating our accuracy while incentivizing few large errors (i.e. predicting no delay when in fact a 24-hour delay occurred).
 + We will also consider **mean absolute deviation (MAD)**, another standard measure of the accuracy of regression models.
-However, since small differences between our model's prediction for a flight delay and the true flight delay (i.e. 30 mins vs 45 mins) are not terribly important, we will prioritize minimizing MSE, which is more punitive of large residuals than MAD, thereby creating more helpful predictions.
+However, since small differences between our model's prediction for a flight delay and the true flight delay (i.e. 30 vs 45 mins) are not terribly important, we will prioritize minimizing MSE, which is more punitive of large residuals than MAD, thereby creating more helpful predictions.
++ For our binary classification approach, we plan to use the F1 score to evaluate accuracy.
 ### Project Goals
-+ Create a regression model that accurately predicts length of flight delays -> Adjusted R2 > ~0.9
++ Create a regression model that accurately predicts length of flight delays -> ex.
+Adjusted R2 > ~0.9 (dependent on MSE)
-+ Create an accurate binary classification model that predicts existence of flight delays -> F1 score > ~ 0.75
++ Create an accurate binary classification model that predicts existence of flight delays -> ex.
+F1 score > ~ 0.75
-+ Want to analyze historical flight data that includes weather conditions, route information (e.g. airport of arrival/departure, airline type, airplane model, etc),  and expected departure/arrival versus actual departure/arrival

 ### Expected Results
-+ Figure out the best prediction times for flights and what causes potential delays of the variables we have selected to test in our goals and methods
-+ Identify the top three reasons for flight delays across our datasets
++ Identify the biggest reasons for flight delays across our datasets.
++ Predict flight delays with accuracy that will help travelers.
-+ Determine whether length of flight delay or existence of a delay is easier to predict.
++ Determine whether length of flight delay or existence of a delay is easier, and thus more helpful, to accurately predict.

 ### References
 \[1\] H. Khaksar and A. Sheikholeslami, “Airline delay prediction by machine learning algorithms,” Scientia Iranica, vol. 0, no. 0, pp. 0–0, Dec.
 2017. doi:10.24200/sci.2017.20020